masaccio/picow_day_clock/README.md

 ![Clock schematic diagram](https://raw.githubusercontent.com/masaccio/picow_day_clock/main/images/schematic.png)

 A TXB0108 logic level shifter is used as a set of buffers to increase the available current ro drive CLK, DIN, RST and BL control signals as the Pico's GPIO is insufficient to drive 7 LCDs without significant signal degredation.

-## TODO List

-1. Look at whether the scan across the display can be eliminated
-2. Move the LCD code away from a frame-buffer to direct SPI calls

 ## Credits